mdlacasse/Owl/README.md

 ## Purpose and vision
 The goal of Owl is to create an open-source ecosystem that has cutting-edge optimization capabilities.
-There are and were good retirement optimizers in the recent past, but the vast majority of them are either proprietary platforms collecting your data, or academic papers that share the results without really sharing the underlying mathematical models.
+There are and were good retirement optimizers in the recent past, but the vast majority of them are either proprietary platforms collecting your data, or academic papers that share the results without really sharing the details of the underlying mathematical models.

-Owl can serve as the back-end of a Web application.
-Even better, contributors with front-end skills are welcome to join the project.
+Owl can serve as the back-end of a Web application for exploring optimality under a set of user-selected constraints.
+Even better, contributors with front-end skills are more than welcome to join the project.

+Not every retirement decision strategy can be framed as an easy-to-solve optimization problem.
+In particular, if one is interested in comparing different withdrawal strategies, [FICalc](ficalc.app) is a more appropriate and elegant application that addresses this need.

 --------------------------------------------------------------------------------------
 ## Basic capabilities